 Bucshon says Congress can play a role in preventing future blackouts

-INDIANAPOLIS (WISH) — Congressman Larry Bucshon says Congress can help harden the U.S. power grid against future storms, though cyberattacks pose a greater threat overall.
+INDIANAPOLIS (WISH) — U.S. Rep. Larry Bucshon says Congress can help harden the nation’s power grid against future storms, though cyberattacks pose a greater threat overall.

-Bucshon’s comments came after utility companies completed a roughly five-day effort to turn the power back on following last week’s derecho.
+Bucshon’s comments came after utility companies completed a roughly five-day effort to turn the power back on following last week’s derecho in the Midwest.

 President Joe Biden’s infrastructure law included about $5 billion for various projects to harden the grid.
 Bucshon voted against the law.
 He told News 8 he agreed with 80% of it, including improvements to the energy grid, but accused Democrats of throwing in unrelated projects to force Republican “no” votes.